jenningsanderson/sotmus-analysis/diary-post.md

 To understand the evolution of the map, we need analysis tools that can expose these rich editing histories.
 There are a plethora of community-maintained tools out there to help parse and process the massive OSM database though none of them currenlty handle the full-history of each object on the map.
 Questions such as "how many contributors have been active in this particular area?" are then very difficult to answer at scale.
 As we should expect, this number varies drastically around the globe:

 > ![ Map of 2015 users](assets/more_than_10_editors_2015.png)
 > Map of areas with more than 10 active contributors in 2015 [source](http://mapbox.github.io/osm-analysis-collab/editor-density?yearIdx=10&layer=0&minUsers=10&minObjects=1&#3/30.72/15.15).
 The euro-centric editing focus doesn't surprise us, but this map also shows another area with an unprecedent number of active contributors in 2015: Nepal.
 This was in response to the April 2015 Nepal Earthquake.

-This is just one of many examples of the editing history of OSM being situatuational, complex, and difficult to conceptualize at a global scale.
-The purpose of this workshop was to introduce some new data analysis approaches that help us expose these histories.
+This is just one of many examples of the OSM editing history being situational, complex and often difficult to conceptualize at scale.

 The purpose of this workshop was two-fold: first, we wanted to take the OSM data analysis discussion past the "how do we best handle the data?" to actual _analysis_ and second, we hoped that providing such an environment to explore the data would in turn generate more questions around the data: What is it that people want to measure?
 What are the insightful analytics?

 ### 2. Data Prepration
 This was the most hand-wavey part of the workshop, and intentionally so.
 Seth and I have been tackling the problems of historical OpenStreetMap data representation for a long time.
-We, along many others---and on the shoulders of previous attempts, have been building independent analysis infrastructures in parallel.
+We have been building independent analysis infrastructures in parallel.
 We are hardly the first do to so, but are some of the few to have not given up and moved on.
+The first

 #### Single dataset, multiple results
 Preparing for this workshop was one of the first times Seth and I have had a chance to compare some of the numbers produced by [OSMesa](//github.com/azavea/osmesa) and [OSM-Wayback](//github.com/osmlab/osm-waybac), our respective full-history analysis infrastructures.
 As expected, there were differences in how we count objects and versioning, but we were able to think through these differences and